 Successful communities don’t need modern economies to thrive.
-The Global AI community we’ve created with Global Startup Weekend AI was a great experience and exemple of how it can be done, with the right people, in over 15 emerging & developed countries.
-We’re happy to share some tips and exemples of the great work they’ve done for their local ecosystems.
+The Global AI community we’ve created with Global Startup Weekend AI was a great experience and example of how it can be done, with the right people, in over 15 emerging & developed countries.
+We’re happy to share some tips and examples of the great work they’ve done for their local ecosystems.
 If you’re part of one of these cities, connect with them, and see how you can support what they’re doing, or join their community!

 Entrepreneurs are the change and growth engine in societies.

 We started the very first AI event edition in Paris 3 years ago as a way to bring researchers closer to the entrepreneurial community as a “missing” piece to the puzzle.
 We thought more applied AI projects would come out, and transferred to the market.
 After focusing on the local Parisian community for a year, the approach got some interest from international community builders who wanted to apply the model to their growing or nascent community.
 2 years after, here we are, with 18 local communities, building their AI ecosystems, and being part of a big family.
 So if you want to be part of something bigger than yourself, challenge the status quo and drive for change, look into what it takes to be a startup community builder, it might be a good fit for you!

 A community is a small or large social unit that has something in common, such as norms, values, or identity.
 Communities often share a sense of place that is situated in a given geographical area or in virtual space through communication platforms. — Wikipedia

 Only the things that you can understand can be developed, and only the things you mesure can be improved.

 Communities lead to ecosystems and ecosystems lead to sustainability and growth.